I love almond milk.

 You can absolutely drive out to your local store and buy almond milk — but once you’ve had it fresh, the rich taste will keep you coming back for more!
 And guess what?
-It’s super easy to make.
+Almond milk is super easy to make!

 Let me show you how.

 Homemade Almond Milk